greyr0ad/spectre-m2/README.md

 # spectre-m2

-Clean research artifact for the surviving `prfm pldl1keep` transient-consumer signal observed on Apple M2 / macOS.
-The repository intentionally keeps only reviewer-facing demos that build and run from the top-level `Makefile`.
+Reproducible demos for Apple M2 transient-execution experiments around SLAP/LAP behavior and a narrower `prfm pldl1keep` transient-consumer signal.
+The repository focuses on the code paths that build from the top-level `Makefile` and on the limits of the observed cache-state disclosure.

 ## Claim